Gwash3189/matchanator/README.md

 #### Matcher Definitions
 _[...any, func(...any) => any]_

 A matcher definition is an array with N elements.
-All elements can be a mixture of any javascript primative.
+All elements can be a mixture of any javascript primitive.
 The last element **must** be a function.
-This function will be called with the provided arguments if there are a succesful match.
+This function will be called with the provided arguments if there are a successful match.

 ```
 // valid matcher definitions